Credits System

 HasData uses a credits-based pricing model because the complexity and cost of scraping varies.
-Some APIs and scrapers require more resources and cost more credits.
+Some APIs and scrapers require more resources and cost more credits.- Successful Requests: Only successful requests consume credits.
+Failed or invalid requests will not result in a charge.

-Concurrency refers to the number of simultaneous requests you can make to the API.
+Concurrency refers to the number of simultaneous requests you can make to the API.- Free Users: Free accounts are limited to 1 concurrent request at a time.

 response, indicating that you’ve hit the maximum number of concurrent requests allowed.